jduar/mic-toggle-polybar/README.md

 click-left = ~/.config/polybar/mic-toggle.sh --click
 ```

-And this is how it looks like:
+And this is what it looks like:

 ![Demo](example.gif)